 Friday: Lake Titicaca

-The trip begins early as you head out of the city of Puno towards Taquile Island.
-The culture on the island dates back to Pre-Incan times and the islanders still live according to the traditions and beliefs of their ancestors and are world renowned for their lovely outfits and incredible textiles.
+The trip begins early as you head out of the city of Puno towards the Islands of Los Uros and Taquile.
+The culture on the island of Taquile dates back to Pre-Incan times and the islanders still live according to the traditions and beliefs of their ancestors and are world renowned for their lovely outfits and incredible textiles.
 UNESCO has declared the textile art of Taquile Island as a Masterpiece of intangible local heritage.
-Still on the island, will visit the community of Huayllano, to observe the local communities handicrafts and traditional farming activities.
-Enjoy a traditional lunch and then sail over to the famous Uros Islands, a set of man-made floating islands in the middle of the Lake Titicaca National Reserve.
-Here, you will meet the islanders, hunters and gatherers and descendants of the first altiplano inhabitants, who still live on totora reed platforms.
+Still on the island, visit the community of Huayllano, to observe the local communities handicrafts and traditional farming activities.
+At the famous Los Uros Islands meanwhile you visit a set of man-made floating islands in the middle of the Lake Titicaca National Reserve.
+Here, you meet the islanders, hunters and gatherers and descendants of the first altiplano inhabitants, who still live on totora reed platforms.

 Breakfast & Lunch